savajava/savajava.github.io/README.md

 ![image](https://user-images.githubusercontent.com/108166534/179158108-f56e6142-777d-4438-91e5-b6dad8969630.png)
 ![image](https://user-images.githubusercontent.com/108166534/179158846-4da7d77d-4315-4dd9-9d12-bcdae3e92314.png)
-Figure 2.1 & 2.2 - Click <kbd>Back to Web Search</kbd> if you are in Developer mode, or if you are in Web Search mode, just select 'Stock Exchange', and type the target stock name or stock quote depending on your convenience (eg: both searching AAPL or Apple Inc or Apple are acceptable since web search is equipped with Advanced Dynamic Search algorithm to cater for better user experience), lastly click <kbd>Search</kbd> or press <kbd>Enter</kbd>.
+Figure 2.1 & 2.2 - Click <kbd>Back to Web Search</kbd> if you are in Developer mode, or if you are in Web Search mode, just select 'Stock Exchange', and type the target stock name or stock quote depending on your convenience (eg: Searching AAPL, Apple Inc or Apple are allowed as the web search functionality is equipped with Advanced Dynamic Search algorithm to cater for flexible search inputs for better user experience), lastly click <kbd>Search</kbd> or press <kbd>Enter</kbd> to process the request.

 #### Sample for Dividend Stock Output
 ![image](https://user-images.githubusercontent.com/108166534/179158819-a9530e74-cf69-4fc6-9698-24e781ed3184.png)